Cost of Living Abroad: Sydney vs Montreal vs Cusco

 Quick stats: Top dinner = US$80-130 each, good dinner = US$30-50 each, good lunch = US$10-15 each

 Let’s not kid ourselves here, the average level of food in Sydney and Montreal is much better than Cusco.
-However, 1) the average level of food in Cusco is a lot cheaper, and 2) you can find food of equal quality, but you have to look in the more expensive restaurants.
+However, 1) the average level of food in Cusco is a lot cheaper, and 2) you can find food of equal quality, but you have to look at the more expensive restaurants.

 With that said, excellent food in Cusco is still a fraction of the cost compared to Sydney/Montreal.
 Top restaurants set you back US$25-40 per person for dinner.
 What do you get for US$25?
 In my opinion, a dinner that would cost $130-200 in Sydney.
 How do we know?
 Because we’ve done it and I must say, great food tastes even better when it’s cheaper.

 Quick stats: Top dinner = US$25-40 each, good dinner = US$7-10 each, lunch = US$3-7 each

 I find it’s too difficult to compare groceries and sundries due to variations in quality.
 For example, a Gillette razor for men is roughly the same price across all three cities, but while Gillette is the standard in Sydney, there are much cheaper (and lower quality) razors in Cusco.